jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

 #.
 Return the |Dmax| value to that found by DATGNOM by clicking the “DATGNOM” button.
     |Dmax| should be 40.
 By default, GNOM forces the P(r) function to zero at |Dmax|.
     For a high quality data set and a good choice of |Dmax|, P(r) should go to zero naturally.
-Change the “Force to 0 Dmax” option to “N”.
+Change the “Force to 0 at Dmax” option to “N”.

     *   *Try:* Vary |Dmax| with this option turned off.

 #.
-Change the advanced parameters so that the P(r) function is again being forced to zero
+Reset it so that the P(r) function is again being forced to zero
     at |Dmax|.

 #.
 Set the |Dmax| back to 40, and click OK.
 This saves the results into the RAW IFT panel.